Active Recall and Retrieval Practice in Medical Education

 Evidence for Retrieval-Based Learning Strategies

-Some impressive results from research on the effectiveness of the repeated use of spaced retrieval compared with single recall or repeated mass retrieval (repeated retrieval with no spacing) can be seen in the figure below.(23) This research illustrates the powerful effects that repeated spaced retrieval has on retention, and another related study showed retrieval’s superiority over studying with a concept map.(24)
+Some impressive results from research on the effectiveness of the repeated use of spaced retrieval compared with single recall or repeated mass retrieval (repeated retrieval with no spacing) can be seen in the figure below.(23) This research illustrates the powerful effects that repeated spaced retrieval has on retention, especially when compared with other methods, while a related study showed retrieval’s superiority over studying with a concept map.(24)

 Performance on Final Recall, Comparing Different Study Strategies.
 Repeated spaced retrieval is superior to other study strategies for improving final recall.(23)